faizsameerahmed96/hex-game-ppo/README/README.md

 - [x] Only use full episodes
 - [x] Create a system for saving
 - [x] Check if player 2 works fine
-- [ ] Create a double learning agent
+- [x] Create a double learning agent
+- [ ] Resume Learning every time
 - [ ] Add graphs of performance